my-assignments-airtribe/video-gpt/HLD.md

   - **Backend:**  Node.js/Express or any suitable backend framework
   - **Video Processing:** OpenCV, FFmpeg for video frame extraction and preprocessing.
   - **AI & NLP Engine:** TensorFlow, PyTorch for building custom models, or use pre-trained models like OpenAI's GPT for text processing.
+  - **Queueing System:** RabbitMQ or Kafka for managing asynchronous tasks and decoupling services.
   - **Database:** MongoDB for storing video metadata and analysis results; PostgreSQL for structured data like user information.
   - **Frontend:** React, chosen for its component-based architecture.